i-OmSharma/100xCode/react-vite/routing/Note.md

 Because we bundel is not loaded everytime, everything is done at the client side.

-useNavigate - always use inside BrouserRouter, everything everything whatever naviages needs to be inside the BrowserRouter
+useNavigate - always use inside BrouserRouter, everything everything whatever navigates needs to be inside the BrowserRouter